MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- We made sure to set permissions for the whole group project in the IAM module, so we could collaborate on the cloud project. $25.21 was used in credits, the cost breakdown report showed that Cloud run and Cloud Storage were the biggest expenses.
 Sparing use of Compute Engine VMs reduced costs.
-Addtional cost savings could be achieved by adjusting the storage class from Standard to Nearline for less frequently used data, or defining a retention policy for deleting old images in the Container Registry. ---
+We implemented Lifecycle rules on the Artifact Registry storage bucket, that move old files from Standard to Nearline storage, and this will save costs in the long run.
+Further cost savings could be achieved by defining a retention policy for deleting old images in the Container Registry. ---

 ## Overall discussion of project